Readers are leaders, and leaders are readers. Here’s a list of 20 great HR books that have the power to transform both you and your organization.

 Summary: Author of “The Talent Code” follows up his last book with a toolkit for building a cohesive, innovative culture.

-Why it made the list: We often think of culture as subjective, or sometimes even nebulous.
+Why it made our list of top HR books: We often think of culture as subjective, or sometimes even nebulous.
 Coyle demystifies what culture truly is, and how we can actually apply it in our organizations.

 Author: Carol S. Dweck